 Getting your boost denied is pretty annoying, but at least you have the opportunity to edit and resubmit your ad.
 Here’s what you can do:

-- Once you find out the cause of disapproval, you can now edit your post and create a compliant one.
+- Once you suspect what caused the disapproval, you can edit your post and create a compliant one.

 - Save your changes and resubmit your ad for review.